 Should You Be Worried About A Dog Who Can’t Sleep?

 One thing you do need to check out is whether or not your dog is actually sleeping.
 There’s a big difference between a dreaming dog who barks and a dog who is awake and barking all night, and knowing which situation with which you are dealing will make a difference in how you proceed.
+If it’s the latter, there are legitimate ways to stop your dog from barking at night.

 Dogs aren’t actually prone to insomnia.
 A fairly large number of health conditions can keep the average dog awake, but he or she probably isn’t prone to late nights without a good reason.
 As such, a quick trip to the vet might be in order to figure the problem out.